The truth about being deemed mentally ill and access to firearms

 Recently (summer 2018), I contacted the City of Columbia, South Carolina, Police Department — South Region, in regard to what I thought would be a simple, affirmative question.
 That is, if somebody was involuntarily hospitalized for mental illness such as psychotic breakdown, Schizophrenia, or suicidal ideation, and if there had been a court order to both admit and discharge said patient from a mental health care facility (in other words, there were records, both legal and medical), could that person buy a firearm?

 Surely this is exactly what everybody assumes, that the law states that the mentally ill CANNOT purchase or possess a firearm.
+Here are the laws in the state of South Carolina:

 S.C.
 Code § 16-23-30 It is unlawful for a person to knowingly sell, offer to sell, deliver, lease, rent, barter, exchange, or transport for sale into this State any handgun to: